simonho288/chatbotcms-wcbot-server/README.md

 ## 1. Overview

 This is the server App of WcBot.
-WcBot is a chatbot from ChatbotCMS.
-It is a WordPress plugin and it connects between WooCommerce site and Facebook Messenger.
+WcBot is a chatbot from Chatbot CMS.
+It is a commerical WordPress plugin.
+It allows WooCommerce shop owners provide an A.I. chatbot in Facebook Messenger to answer questions from their customers.
+WcBot can display products info, selling products with online payment, and do simple customer service.
+For full features please go to [ChatbotCMS offical site](https://chatbotcms.com).

 Actually WcBot is hosting on cloud server permanently.
 The permanent WcBot URL is:

 https://wcbot.chatbotcms.com

 However, some customers want to host this App on their own server.
-That's the reason of this github repo.
+That's the reason of this github repo exists.

 ## 2. What's The Server App Does